priyadi/roundcube-converse.js-xmpp-plugin/README.md

 all its dependencies included.
 For development, you can pull converse.js as a git submodule and include the scripts and style sheets directly from there.

-1. Load the converse.js submodule:
+1. Load the converse.js and xmpp-prebind-php submodule:
    ```
    cd cd your_roundcube_dir/plugins/converse
    git submodule init && git submodule update